mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Lsyncd.md

 #### Testing the one-way sync process.

-Once you have the `lsyncd` script in place, check the destination directory; it should be empty:
+Once you have the Lsyncd script in place, check the destination directory; it should be empty:

 	ls -la /home/sysop/zzz_destination

-Now start the `lsyncd` service:
+Now start the Lsyncd service:

 	sudo service lsyncd start

-After the `lsyncd` service has started, check the destination directory again and the contents of the source directory should now successfully be copied there:
+After the Lsyncd service has started, check the destination directory again and the contents of the source directory should now successfully be copied there:

 	ls -la /home/sysop/zzz_destination